-How Libraries Can Choose Indicators for Health Programs
+How Libraries Can Measure the Success of Community Health Programs

 Libraries across the country are increasingly involved in community health initiatives.
-From health literacy workshops to partnerships with public health departments, libraries are helping communities access trusted information and essential services.
+From health literacy workshops to partnerships with public health departments, libraries are helping communities access trusted information, navigate complex systems, and connect with essential services.

 As these programs expand, many libraries face a common challenge: